Skip to content

 BigID Pros:

-• Robust data discovery tools for visibility and categorization
+- Robust data discovery tools for visibility and categorization

-• Affordable for its size
+- Affordable for its size

-• Free trial available
+- Free trial available

 BigID Cons:

-• Some features may be complex and cumbersome to use
+- Some features may be complex and cumbersome to use

-• No API key
+- No API key

-• Pricing is not transparent
+- Pricing is not transparent

 Suitability

 In terms of costs, pricing for BigID is complex and dependent on each company’s ecosystem, which makes it difficult to perform true cost comparisons with its competitors.
-However, users suggest that BigID is affordable for its enterprise feature set, so mid-sized companies may find value in a free platform trial.
+However, users suggest that BigID is affordable for its enterprise feature set so mid-sized companies may find value in a free platform trial.

 Overall Thoughts

-7. Ketch
+4. Ketch

 Ketch's capabilities encompass a broad spectrum of data governance needs.
 Like other providers, Ketch understands that bringing visibility to every customer’s data footprint is a fundamental step in data governance.
-To facilitate this goal, they provide comprehensive insights into data usage and storage practices, and they offer solutions for consent management, risk assessments, DSRs, communication preferences, and more.
+To facilitate this goal, they provide comprehensive insights into data usage and storage practices and offer solutions for consent management, risk assessments, DSRs, communication preferences, and more.

 Founded in 2020, Ketch is one of the youngest entries in our list but represents another viable entry for businesses seeking more automated, programmatic ways to address their compliance goals.